aimeos/aimeos-laravel/README.md

 `/admin` URL again.

 **Caution:** Make sure that you aren't already logged in as a non-admin user!
-In this case, login won't work because Laravel requires to log out first.
+In this case, login won't work because Laravel requires you to log out first.

 [![Aimeos backend](https://aimeos.org/fileadmin/aimeos.org/images/aimeos-backend.png)](http://127.0.0.1:8000/admin)